joaopedrorc/insta-cat-app/README.md

 ## :information_source: Info
 <p>
-  A simple React Native App aimed to learn the principal of Props and States in React Native.
+  A simple React Native App aimed to learn the principals of Props and States in React Native.
 The aplication was eveloped in the online course "Meu Primeiro Aplicativo", (My First Application in english), conducted and designed by Felipe Fontoura from Dev Samurai.
 </p>

 ## About